foex-open-source/fos-ckeditor4/README.md

 <ul>
 <li>The default theme is now the newer "Moono-Lisa" which offers a more modern, flat design.</li>
 <li>The library is loaded from the official CKEditor CDN, but you can also host it yourself, and reference the path in a Component Setting.</li>
-<li>The editor's width is now responsible via CSS, not JavaScript, which removes jittering when resizing.</li>
+<li>The editor's width is now responsive via CSS, not JavaScript, which removes jittering when resizing.</li>
 </ul>

 ## License